Sometimes Elixir can be quite a pain. Often it’s because the libraries don’t yet

 requested it fetches the element from the enumerable but before passing it along

-transforms it using the function given to Stream.map
+transforms it using the function given to Stream.map.

-functions return streams sooner or later you’ll need to
+Because all the Stream functions return streams sooner or later you’ll need to

-functions to get a list or some other value (such as a sum) out of
+use Enum functions to get a list or some other value (such as a sum) out of

 the stream.

-It’s actually pretty easy to make your own data structures work with Enum
+It’s actually pretty easy to make your own data structures work with Enum and

-.
+Stream.
 For that you need to define your data structure as a record and add an

-implementation for it.
+Enumerable implementation for it.

 Reduce and Enum

-function, also known as (left) fold in other languages, is the most
+The reduce function, also known as (left) fold in other languages, is the most

 direct translation of loops like this: